pluto/signius/README.md

 # signius
-Fast Cryptographic Primitives in Binius
-Starting with Sha256
+Exploring Fast Cryptographic Primitives in Binius Starting with Sha256